Teacher Training · 7-Month Certification · 2026 Cohort

 650+ practitioners.
 15+ countries.
 One circle.

-The part graduates name most often isn't the certification — it's finally finding their people.
-If you've spent years being the "too woo" one, the only nature-and-ritual person in your field, or the practitioner with no one to share the work with — this is where that ends.
+The part graduates name most often isn't the certification.
+It's finally finding their people.
+If you've spent years being the "too woo" one, the only nature-and-ritual person in your field, or the practitioner with no one to share the work with, this is where that ends.

 Your cohort becomes a lifelong circle, and membership in the wider community is yours for good.